wilsonliaows/docs/developing-connectors/sdk/methods.md

 end
 ```

 All arguments after the first (URL string) will be transformed into request data.
-In this case, since default data format is JSON, will form a request body like this:
+In this case, since the default data format is JSON, the following request body is formed:

 ```json
 {